 The science of music is endless and I’m constantly fascinated by how little I actually know about it.
 Like other art forms, music is as unforgiving as it is rewarding.

-Ronan was born in Northern Ireland in 1980 and grew up in Germany.
+Born in Northern Ireland in 1980, Ronan grew up in Germany.
 His musical journey started at the age of 10, with seven years of classical French horn training.
 He was introduced to the didgeridoo when he was 16 and a year later was given his first traditional didgeridoo by Ghanaian virtuoso drummer Emmanuel Gomado.
 This was Ronan’s first significant experience with improvised music and prompted many collaborations with other like-minded musicians.

 After teaching himself the instrument for a few years, he developed a strong rhythmic style of playing, which sparked a fascination with percussion.
 In his early twenties Ronan travelled to Australia to learn from the Aborigines about the origins of the didgeridoo and the culture surrounding it.